Dan-in-CA/sip_plugins/moisture_sensor_data_mqtt/README.md

 ## Reading path

-When sensor reading value is published as a JSON message as opposed to a simple value specify the JSON path of the reading value using a [jmespath expression](https://jmespath.org/tutorial.html).
+When the sensor reading value is published as a JSON message as opposed to a simple value specify the JSON path of the reading value using a [jmespath expression](https://jmespath.org/tutorial.html).